West Virginia State Police under investigation for alleged theft, sexual assault - NewsBreak

-CHARLESTON, WV (WOWK) — A major investigation focusing on the West Virginia State Police is underway.
+CHARLESTON, W.Va.
+(WOWK) — A major investigation focusing on the West Virginia State Police is underway.

-The most serious allegations include sexual assaults, thefts, and damage to state-owned property at the state police academy.
+The most serious allegations include sexual assaults, thefts and damage to state-owned property at the state police academy.
 Other accusations include a hidden camera in the women’s locker room, misuse of taxpayer funds and some troopers billing for overtime they did not work.
+Overdose ‘spike alert’ in Ohio, bad batch expected to hit Morgantown

-The allegations are especially concerning to delegates who used to work in law enforcement.
+The allegations are especially concerning two delegates who used to work in law enforcement.

 “When these allegations are made, they are taken very seriously.
 There is an investigation being conducted.
 We are grateful for that,” Del.
 Mike Honaker (R-Greenbrier) said, who is a retired Virginia State Trooper.